 C.3.4.1 Level of signal ingress

 Using the arrangement shown in Figure 4 and the settings defined in C.3.2, the thresholds given in C.2.3 are verified by integrating the energy of the measured frequency points to a measurement bandwidth of 9 kHz (according to EN 55016-1-1:2010).
-Usually Spectrum Analyzers have a build in function to do this.
+Usually Spectrum Analysers have a built-in function to do this.
 The attenuation of the measurement apparatus must be added to the values from criterion (2).

-The level of individual artificial signal ingress shall exceed these thresholds to enable a PLT modem to cognitively exclude these frequencies.
+The level of individual artificial signal ingress shall exceed these thresholds to enable a PLC modem to cognitively exclude these frequencies.

 C.3.4.2 Lower level of the excluded frequency range

-The lower level of the excluded frequency range shall be measured with the Spectrum Analyzer configured in accordance with C.3.2.
+The lower level of the excluded frequency range shall be measured with the Spectrum Analyser configured in accordance with C.3.2.
 The measured Average level shall be less than -89 dBm (see Note below for further detail on this value).